 It would be possible, of course, to simply make a return trip the way we came, but we prefer a loop.
 There is a gate at the top of Wansfell Pike which leads to a trail down the other side.
 It is quite a scramble at the top, but gets easier.
 There are more fabulous views from this side of the fell too.

-It is then a matter of working one’s way downhill.
-The trail meanders around a little but eventually joins Skelgill Lane, a track which traverses the hill above the lake.
+We prefer to hang a left close to the top and take the rough trail.
+It can be boggy in places and is a longer route with more up and down, but it is quite well marked.
+The trail meanders around a little but eventually joins Skelgill Lane further along.
+Skelgill Lane is a track which traverses the hill above the lake.
 This in turn leads to Holbeck Lane and back to the starting point.
 Holbeck Lane is a quiet country road and there is the occasional car.
 In order to avoid this and if time permits, there is a trail leading up the hill from Skelgill Lane and back to Hundreds Road as an alternative.

 Some final thoughts on Wansfell Pike